 Merci (mehr-see) / Thank you

-The ‘correct’ Catalan for ‘thank you’ is actually graciès (gra-si-as) but here in Barcelona you’ll mostly hear people saying ‘merci‘.
-Catalan has a lot in common with French and in this case the words are identical.
+The official Catalan word for ‘thank you’ is graciès (grah-see-ahs), but here in Barcelona, you’ll also hear people saying merci.
+Catalan has a lot in common with French – just look at the huge border Catalunya shares with France – and in this case, the words are identical.